-If none of these documents can be provided and at the PHA's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
+If none of these documents can be provided and at COC's discretion, a third party who knows the person may attest to the person's identity.
+The certification must be provided in a format acceptable to COC and be signed. by the family member whose information or status is being verified.